-- synthesised by plasma cells, and seen in conditions with monoclonal proliferation of these cells
+- synthesized by plasma cells, and seen in conditions with monoclonal proliferation of these cells

 - AA (amyloid associated)

-- derived from SAA (serum amyloid A) protein which is synthesised by the liver and forms part of the HDL3 lipoproteins
+- derived from SAA (serum amyloid A) protein which is synthesized by the liver and forms part of the HDL3 lipoproteins

 - typically seen in chronic inflammatory disease or familial Mediterranean fever

 - Aß2M (amyloid ß2-microglobulin)

 - derived from ß2-microglobulin